StephenVinouze/AdvancedRecyclerView/README.md

 If you are already using the v1 of this library and considering migrating to the v2, here are a few things worth mentioning

+* You need to declare all modules that you require as they are not transitive anymore.
 * Several methods were renamed for clarification
 * Packages were renamed to apply lattest Android Studio guidelines.
 Some classes were also rearranged in that respect.
 * A Kotlin sample was added and callback systems were changed in favor of lambdas to match with Kotlin language.